HomeAncient History

 Nyx, the enigmatic goddess of the night, is a figure shrouded in darkness and intrigue.
 Her origins can be traced back to the very beginning of Greek mythology when she emerged from the void of the universe as the first child of Chaos.
 With her long, flowing hair and starry robes, Nyx was a goddess whose very essence embodied the darkness of the night.
 Her black veil shrouded the earth, signaling the arrival of the night and the end of the day.

-3. Hypnos: The God of Sleep
+3. Hypnos: God of Sleep

 hypnos thanatos crater

-Nyx’s son, Hypnos, was the god of sleep, relaxation, and dreams, said to reside in the underworld with his twin brother, Thanatos.
-He is usually depicted with delicate wings, occasionally carrying a poppy flower, which was believed to have sleep-inducing properties.
-As the personification of sleep, Hypnos possessed the unique ability to induce a sleeping state and bring forth dreams to both mortals and gods.
+As the personification of sleep, Hypnos possessed the unique ability to induce a sleeping state and bring forth dreams to both mortals and the divine rulers of the cosmos, from which they derived inspiration.
 One such instance occurred during the Trojan War when Hera, wanting to tip the scales of battle in favor of the Greeks, turned to Hypnos for assistance.
 She asked Hypnos to lull Zeus into a deep sleep so that she could influence the war without obstruction.
 This moment was a testament to Hypnos’ influence and power over even the king of the gods.

-4. Iris: The Goddess of Rainbows
+4. Iris: Goddess of Rainbows

 iris head